- Arts & Entertainment

 Bishop said he received the tip at about 1 p.m., and said law enforcement officials continued to search the area for Allen until 8 p.m., when darkness caused them to discontinue the search.

-During that manhunt, a reverse-911 call was sent to area residents warning them of the situation.
+During that manhunt, an emergency notification call was sent to area residents warning them of the situation.

 Bishop said there is no information about whether or not the suspect was armed Saturday.